pdellis85/MLFB/README.md

 <summary>Machine Learning Basics</summary>

-THe Machine Learning for Beginners dashboard has four models available for selection.
+The Machine Learning for Beginners dashboard has four models available for selection.

 The first model is a simple linear regression model.
 Linear regression is a model that looks for a linear relationship between variables.
 In the simplest form of the model, two variables are used.
 The dependent variable is the variable that the model will predict.
 The predicted values of the dependent variable are dependent on the behavior of the other variable, the indepdendent variable.